What Is SMART Recovery™?

 - Building and maintaining the motivation to change.

 - Coping with urges to use.

 - Managing thoughts, feelings, and behaviors in an effective way without addictive behaviors.

 - Living a balanced, positive, and healthy life.

-- Both have the goal of helping those who struggle to quit drinking get and stay sober.
+- Both have the goal of helping those who have the desire to quit drinking get and stay sober.

-- Both provide a support network of sober individuals who have experienced addiction and can therefore empathize with and assist a newcomer working to get clean.
+- Both provide a support network of sober individuals who have experienced addiction and can therefore empathize with, assist, and guide a newcomer working to get clean.

 - Both offer local, regular meetings as part of a long-term commitment to lasting lifestyle change.

 - Both are free, and rely on volunteer efforts and donations in order to function.